 You've been tracking people's daily experiences for two decades.
 How has that shifted your perspective as a psychologist?

-My work tries to characterize a day in the life of an individual.
+In my work, I try to characterize a day in the life of an individual.
 I look at how people use their time, how they experience stressors and positive events, their mood and their physical symptoms.
-I chart how this changes from day to day, the ebb and flow of daily experiences.
-So even though I’m a psychologist, my unit of analysis is a day, not a person.
+I chart how this changes from day to day—the ebb and flow of daily experiences.
+So even though I'm a psychologist, my unit of analysis is a day, not a person.

-The more that I’ve dug into this work, the more I’ve begun to see that people actually differ from themselves day to day as much as you differ from somebody else.
-Our identity isn’t just who we are based on the average of our experiences—our identities may be in the range in our behavior, the extent to which we’re going up and down with our experiences.
+The more I've dug into this work, the more I've begun to see that people actually differ from themselves day to day as much as you differ from somebody else.
+Our identity isn't just who we are based on the average of our experiences.
+Our identities may be in the range in our behavior, the extent to which we're going up and down with our experiences.

 How do you track daily stressors?

-We ask people at the end of every day to answer a series of structured questions.
-Originally we used telephone calls, and now we use Web-based approaches.
-We ask about how they spent their time, their mood, their physical symptoms, who they interacted with and then ask a lot of questions about the types of stressors they experienced that day.
+We ask people to answer a series of structured questions at the end of every day.
+Originally we used telephone calls, and now we use web-based approaches.
+We ask about how they spent their time, their mood, their physical symptoms, who they interacted with, and then we ask a lot of questions about the types of stressors they experienced that day.
 For some studies, we also collect a sample of saliva, which lets us determine the amount of stress hormones in the body.

 With that method, we've worked with a large group of people.
 I want to acknowledge that the wonderful participants in the National Study of Daily Experiences—which is part of a large-scale investigation called Midlife in the United States—have shared their lives with me for the past 20 years.
 It's been a privilege to follow them.

-You recently published findings from an analysis of 2,845 adults—aged between 22 and 77 at the start—over 20 years.
+You recently published findings from an analysis of 2,845 adults—ages 22 to 77 at the start—over 20 years.
 In that work, you found that people seem less stressed as they grow older.
 Can you unpack that?

 Yes, finally some good news about daily stress!
 It seems to get a little bit better.
-We find that younger people report more exposure to stressful events—things people find challenging, upsetting or disruptive—than older people do.
-So people in their 20s may report stressors on at least 40 to 45 percent of days, but by the time you’re in your 70s, that goes down to maybe 20 to 25 percent of days.
+We find that younger people report more exposure to stressful events—things they find challenging, upsetting or disruptive—than older people do.
+So people in their 20s may report stressors on at least 40 to 45 percent of days, but by the time they're in their 70s, that goes down to maybe 20 to 25 percent of days.

 Why is there an age advantage in dealing with stress?